Staff Experiments Integration Full Stack DeveloperApply for this job

 We’re hiring a full-stack web developer to make key contributions on integrating Mozilla’s open source experiments program with existing and new systems.
 You will be responsible for large, complex tasks with multiple components.
 You are comfortable with Investigating and resolving areas of significant ambiguity in designing new systems, and breaking down tasks contributing to the success of our open source experiments over 2-3 month time horizons.
 You will be involved in building many components of new systems, including network services, APIs, bots, browser extensions, and user-facing web applications.

 You will be responsible for design, development, and maintenance of containerization and related work.
 Our experimenters work in the open using a large variety of technologies and open-source processes, and you will collaborate with experimenters to make their results repeatably deployable, reliable, and integrated with other relevant data.
 Your work will help provide data to make open source projects more rewarding for their contributors and users.

 We are an open source organization, and will support your participation in open source projects, organizations, and events.
-Open source community experience is not required.
-We're looking for any experience cooperating on software problems, which could be in web or systems administration, training, technical sales, or support.

 As an experiments integration developer at Mozilla, you will…

 - Participate in the open source development process of experiment code, and work with principal investigators on maintainability, integration, and other issues.